EsmaeilShakeri/Chips-Path-Analysis/README.md

 -------------------------------------------------------------------------------------------

 **Citation Notice**:
-If you use this dataset or code, **please cite the original publication**:
+If you use this dataset or code, **please cite the original publications**:

 Khalghollah M, Zare A, Shakeri E, Far B, Sanati-Nezhad A. AI-CMCA: a deep learning-based segmentation framework for capillary microfluidic chip analysis.
 Scientific Reports.
 2025 Jul 21;15(1):26415.
 DOI: https://doi.org/10.1038/s41598-025-11508-7